 Latest press releases

-The cost per hour worked increased by 3.7% in the annual rate in the series adjusted for calendar and seasonal effects, and 2.3% in the original series.
-The activity that registered the greatest increase in annual rate in adjusted data was Financial and insurance activities (6.0%).
+The cost per hour worked increased by 4.9% in the annual rate in the series adjusted for calendar and seasonal effects, and 5.3% in the original series.
+The activity that recorded the greatest increase in the annual rate in adjusted data was Education (9.1%).

 Previous press releases